A predictive safety filter for learning-based control of constrained nonlinear dynamical systems: Predictive safety filter

 Based on problem~\eqref{eq:MPSF_nominal_opt}, the predictive safety filter $\pi_\mSafe$ is defined by Algorithm~1 (Figure~\ref{fig:model_predictive_safety}, left).
 At every time step, we attempt to solve optimization problem~\eqref{eq:MPSF_nominal_opt}.
 If problem \eqref{eq:MPSF_nominal_opt} is feasible at time $k$, safety, i.e., $x(k)\in\XX$, $u(k)\in\UU$, directly follows from \eqref{eq:MPSF_nominal_opt_state_constraints}, \eqref{eq:MPSF_nominal_opt_input_constraints}.
 Due to the generality of the terminal safe set, however, problem \eqref{eq:MPSF_nominal_opt} may become infeasible for some state $x(k)$, even after being feasible at the previous time step $x(k-1)$.
-Algorithm~1 implements an additional mechanism to provide a safe trajectory and input sequence towards the terminal safe set also for this case.
+Algorithm~1 implements a shrinking horizon mechanism similar to~\cite{Thomas1994,Grune2014} to also provide a feasible safe trajectory and input sequence towards the terminal safe set for this case, as detailed in the following:

 Assume that \eqref{eq:MPSF_nominal_opt} was feasible at time $k-1$ with corresponding optimal input sequence $\{\mUpredOpt_{i|k-1,N}\}$.
 Application of $u(k-1) = \mUpredOpt_{0|k-1,N}$ results in a safe state $x(k)$ as depicted in Figure~\ref{fig:model_predictive_safety} (left), because $(x(k-1), u(k-1))\in\ZZ_c$ by \eqref{eq:MPSF_nominal_opt_uncertainty_constraints} and therefore $x(k) = f(x(k-1), u(k-1);\bar \theta)\in\XX$ by \eqref{eq:MPSF_nominal_opt_state_constraints}.
 At the next time step $k$, if \eqref{eq:MPSF_nominal_opt} is not feasible, we can still solve \eqref{eq:MPSF_nominal_opt} with a reduced planning horizon $N-1$.
 This can be easily verified by noting that $\mUpred_{i|k} = \mUpredOpt_{i+1|k-1}$ for $i\in\mIntInt{0}{N-2}$, i.e. the tail of the previously computed feasible trajectory from time step $k-1$, is a feasible solution as depicted by the brown trajectory in Figure~\ref{fig:model_predictive_safety} (left).
 Feasibility of \eqref{eq:MPSF_nominal_opt} for a reduced horizon again directly provides $x(k)\in\XX$, $u(k)\in\UU$.